-Katie has overseen the expansion and development of the charity since 2010, taking the team from 4 to 100 volunteers, employing 12 members of staff and expanding the number of projects, with more in the pipeline for 2018-20.
-Katie has always had a passion for reading, and since joining Doorstep has been determined to share that passion with as many children as possible.
+Katie has overseen the expansion and development of the charity since 2010, taking the team from 4 to 130 volunteers, employing 12 members of staff and expanding the number of projects, with more in the pipeline for 2020-21.
+Katie has always had a passion for reading, and since joining Doorstep Library has been determined to share that passion with as many children as possible.

 Katie’s favourite children’s book is: ‘The Tiger Who Came to Tea’ by Judith Kerr.